First Nations student support

 - Bachelor of Social Science (Psychology)

-Once you’ve started at Charles Sturt, our Indigenous Academic Success Program gives you access to tutors and learning advisers to provide extra support in your studies.
-You’ll be automatically included in our tutoring program, giving you an initial allocation of six hours of content-specific tutoring for each subject, each session.
+Once you’ve started at Charles Sturt, our First Nations Student Connect gives you access to tutors and First Nations Student Advisors to provide extra support in your studies.
+You’ll be automatically invited by email to participate in our tutoring program, giving you an initial allocation of ten hours of content-specific tutoring for each subject, each session.
 Our support services are free, easy to access and you can choose the type of service that suits you best.

 One-on-one advice and support

-- Academic Literacy, Learning and Numeracy (ALLaN): The ALLaN team is your first point of call for general assignment feedback or workshops on a variety of topics including academic writing, study skills, assignment structure, and referencing.
-Workshops are held at our study centres and assignments can be uploaded directly to the ALLaN team for review.
+- Academic Skills: The First Nations Academic Skills team are your first point of call for general assignment feedback or workshops on a variety of topics including academic writing, numeracy, study skills, assignment structure, and referencing.
+Workshops are held at our study centres and assignments can be uploaded directly to the team for review.

 Away From Base Grant chevron_right

-The Away From Base Grant can provide you with financial assistance for meals, travel and accommodation while attending compulsory residential schools and/or professional placements.
+The Away From Base Grant (AFB) can provide you with financial assistance for meals, travel and accommodation while attending compulsory intensive schools and/or professional placements.

 You can apply for an AFB grant if the below eligibility requirements are met: